-Detroit’s fall after the auto-restructuring and manufacturing shift in the city have left many wondering if Detroit would ever be able to come back from the ashes.
+Detroit’s fall after the auto restructuring and manufacturing shift in the city have left many wondering if the city would ever be able to come back from the ashes.
 Metro Detroit remains one of the most segregated areas in the country, over 50 years after the “white flight” that ensued following the 1967 Detroit riots.
 Along with people, many jobs and opportunities have left the city, which has caused Detroit’s infrastructure to suffer.
 And the education system has been in crisis, too.
-Until 2017 the public school district was under emergency management by the state on and off for nearly 20 years.
+Until 2017, the public school district was under emergency management by the state on and off for nearly 20 years.
 But now, many people are speaking of a so-called “revival” in Detroit, with young people moving to the city and new businesses and art communities popping up.

 Google “Detroit revitalization” and you’ll be flooded with deep-dive editorial pieces and edgy video campaigns detailing how this once booming, then downtrodden, and now recovering city is determined to make a comeback, just six years after it went through the largest municipal bankruptcy in U.S. history.

 Beneath the surge of optimism simmer larger, deeper, and more complicated questions: While Detroit may be "reviving," who is really being saved?
 And is the "revival" impacting the education system?